microsoftgraph/msgraph-training-powerautomate/Lab.md

 The custom connector is now configured and enabled for us to consume the Microsoft Graph JSON Batching methods.
 There may be a delay in permissions being applied and available, but the connector is now configured.

-> [!NOTE]
-> It may take several minutes to an hour for the permissions to be applied and available.

 ## Step 4: Discover JSON Batching capabilities using Microsoft Graph Explorer

 Before creating a Flow to consume our new connector, let’s discover some of the capabilities and features of JSON Batching.